MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub-3.md

    ![Screenshot of Connect to a network.](images/surface-hub-3-oobe-fig1-0.png)

    > [!TIP]
    > If you have already attached an Ethernet cable, Surface Hub 3 automatically connects to your network.
+Alternatively, you can connect to a wireless network.

+   > [!NOTE]
-Alternatively, you can connect to a wireless network. **Note:** You cannot connect to a wireless network in hotspots (captive portals) that redirect sign-in requests to a provider's website.
+   > You cannot connect to a wireless network in hotspots (captive portals) that redirect sign-in requests to a provider's website.

 3. **Select your region.** Confirm the auto-detected region and select **Yes**.